 The world of antiques is an amazing place.
 It’s filled with beautiful pieces that have a long history and sentimental value attached to them.
-Some of these pieces can even grow to a small collection that helps you foster a passion for buying and selling them.
+Some of these pieces can even grow to a small collection.
+This helps you foster a passion for buying and selling them.

 The trick to getting the best bargain for your dollar is knowing what to look for when buying antique furniture.

-Let’s take a quick look at some of the most important things that you need to inspect for before you commit to buying any antique.
+Let’s take a quick look at the most important things you’ll need to inspect before buying any antique.

 1. Modern Repairs and Building Techniques

-The biggest and most important thing you should look for when considering a piece of antique furniture is the presence of modern techniques and repairs.
+The most important thing to look for when considering antique furniture is the presence of repairs.
 These can do everything from decreasing the value of an antique dramatically to helping you spot imitation antiques.